-Greece is a country with rich culture that is evident in any aspect of the country, from the archaeological sites and monuments till everyday life in the villages.
-The long history of the country and the many occupations from enemies in the Medieval times, such as the Venetian and Turkish occupation, has left a strong impact on the culture of the locals.
+Greece is a country with a rich culture that is evident in any aspect of the country, from the archaeological sites and monuments to everyday life in the villages.
+The long history of the country and the many occupations from enemies in Medieval times, such as the Venetian and Turkish occupation, has left a strong impact on the culture of the locals.

 Another characteristic aspect of the Greek culture is the kafenion.
 The traditional coffee place in Greece is addressed to men only and it is usually found in the village square.
 This is where men go in the mornings and the afternoons to drink a coffee and chat.
 Although this tradition is not very usual in the towns anymore, it is still very vivid in villages and the islands.